api3dao/old-api3-docs/docs/dev/plugins.md

 ## @fortawesome

 Three plugins from [@fortawesome](https://www.npmjs.com/package/@fortawesome/vue-fontawesome) provide access to the  **Font Awesome** icon set.
 This is a collection of three plugins that work closely together to render Font Awesome icons.
 An example can be found in the .vuepress.components/SidebarHeader.vue component.
+SidebarHeader.vue is not in use by this project and is archived.
+It may be re-introduced in the future.

 ```js
 import Vue from 'vue'